-It’s very important you should atleast wash your face twice daily (AM & PM) using an oil-free cleanser to get rid of pore-clogging impurities, excessive oil and keep the skin pores clean.
+It’s very important you should atleast wash your face twice daily (AM & PM) using an oil-free cleanser to get rid of pore-clogging impurities, excess oil and keep the skin pores clean.

 Showering After Exercising.

 Keeping a good hygiene also plays a good role to ensure the occurrence of acne is prevented.
-Always take a cool bath after exercise to wash off dirts and keep the skin clean.
+Always take a cool bath after exercise to wash off dirt and keep the skin clean.

 Avoiding Tight-Fitting Clothing.